-Boy with Autism gets superhero birthday party
+Boy with autism gets superhero birthday party

 She hopes he can be an example to make change and stop bullying.

-"This is a community that came together for my son…but to make everybody aware that we are going to stand against bullying and alienation," she said.
+"This is a community that came together for my son … but to make everybody aware that we are going to stand against bullying and alienation," Tricia said.

 Scripps Only Content 2017